 Queer is that which lurks out of the view of camera shot, in the wings of the theatre, and in the peripheries of social conciousness.
 It threatens the fragility of what we take for granted, refocuses the lens of what we see, and draws our attention to the verisimilitude of social norms.
 In short, queer destabilises how we conceptualise the world around us.

-Nick (they/them) is a queer scholar and activist working at the intersections between queer, feminist, and drag theory.
+Nick (they/them) is an ESRC fully-funded queer scholar and activist working at the intersections between queer, feminist, and drag theory.
 They have an MA in Gender, Sexuality and Culture from the University of Manchester, and an MA in Social Science Research from the University of Warwick.
 Their BA was in English Literature and Theatre Studies.
 They are currently working on their PhD looking at drag performance, using auto/theory, auto/ethnography, and queer theory as a way of exploring the potential/transformative power in drag performance.
 They perform, and do research, as drag queen Ibi Profane, and their social media can be found below.

 They are the co-founder and co-convenor of queer/disrupt.
 See below for more details.

 They are student co-chair of the Rainbow Taskforce, an advisory and strategic guiding body which makes recommendations to the University on issues involving lesbian, gay, bisexual, trans*, undefined/undecided, asexual/aromantic/agender, and other related identities.
 Please feel free to email Nick with any questions or queries that you are concerned about, so they can share them with the other chairs and raise it at the next taskforce meeting.

 Nick is interested in drag performance and subversions of gender(ed) performance, and works in the relatively new field of queer and drag theory.
 Nick’s primary interest is on theoretical readings of form and bodies in drag performance and how this reflects/inverts contemporary gender(ed) constructions, and are currently focused on posthuman and non-gendered drag performance.
 Their research has covered subjects in popular culture and performance, from structures of the graphic novel to theoretical analysis in queer film.